fullgukbap/chat-api/.github/ISSUE_TEMPLATE/i-will-develop-a-new-feature-.md

 ---
-name: I will develop a new function.
+name: I will develop a new feature.
 about: It's an issue of developing new features.
 title: "[FEAT]"
 labels: feature